 About the Department

 The Department of Computer Science was founded in 1982 and is housed in the Regent Court building on Portobello Street, completed in 1993.
-The Department belongs to both the Faculties of Engineering and Pure Science.
+The Department is a member of the Faculty of Engineering.
 About 100 new undergraduate students join the Department each year.

 Lecture theatres are situated nearby on the campus.
 Regent Court is a 10 minute walk from the city centre, and a similar distance from the Students Union Building.
 Much of the surrounding area has been developed by the University, and is made up of a successful blend of redeveloped 19th Century industrial buildings and modern constructions.
 It is difficult to see where the University ends and the city begins, and the area is particularly well furnished with eating places, pubs, bars and bookshops.